ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/compulsory_school_age_(5_to_16_years)/level_of_development_at_age_5.md

 The figure for each region shows the percentage of pupils who achieved a ‘good level of development’ at 5 years old.
 Figures are shown separately for FSM-eligible pupils and non-eligible pupils.
 The gap between these 2 groups is also shown for each region.

-The lines either side of the dots represent confidence intervals – the range of values that the 'true' value for the region is highly likely to be within.
-Read more about [confidence intervals].

 ## Section
 By sex